tianshengs/Camera_Calibration_MobileLighting2019/README.md

 (check out the [OpenCV Filestorage documentation](http://docs.opencv.org/3.0-rc1/dd/d74/tutorial_file_input_output_with_xml_yml.html) for more information).

 Two modes are supported: **INTRINSIC**, **STEREO**.
-Two calibration patterns are supported: **CHESSBOARD**, **ARUCO_SINGLE**, **CHARUCO**, where CHESSBOARD represents a traditional black-and-white chessboard and CHARUCO represents a combination of black-and-white chessboard and Aruco board.
+Three calibration patterns are supported: **CHESSBOARD**, **ARUCO_SINGLE**, **CHARUCO**, where CHESSBOARD represents a traditional black-and-white chessboard and CHARUCO represents a combination of black-and-white chessboard and Aruco board.

 All modes require a YAML/XML [image list](misc/input/imageList) with paths to the input [images](misc/input/images), specified by the setting: **imageList_Filename**.